 As a homeowner, you want to improve your residence not only to make it more comfortable for you and your loved ones, but to improve the value of the property as well.
+In this day and age, there is much more that you can do with regard to home security, in comparison to previously getting new locks and keys.
 There are a multitude of smart technology add-ons that can improve your quality of living and make everyday tasks much easier.
 These tech updates are ideal for homes of all shapes and sizes, and some are even beneficial for people who are disabled or have limited mobility.

 In the past, you had to guess who was at your front door before opening it.
 You might have an outdated outdoor motion sensing light that provides you with nothing more than additional visibility.
 Nowadays, homeowners are choosing to add cameras both to the inside and outside of their houses.
 These cameras can even be integrated into your doorbell, allowing you to see who is at your door before opening it.
 Some cameras are attached to outdoor lights, enabling owners to see exactly what and who is around.
 Oftentimes, the camera will connect via WIFI or Bluetooth to your device.
 You’ll receive an update when motion is detected around the camera.

 Smart plugs are plugged directly into a typical outlet, but they work much differently.
 You will then plug whatever is needed, like a lamp or heater, into the device.
 You get to control the appliance from your smartphone or tablet, even if you’re away from the property.
 This means that you can turn on lights, heaters and virtually anything else that is needed without physically having to be there to do it.
 No longer will you need to mess with a complicated timer thanks to the help of an intelligent plug device.